 Man exchanging money on Mykonos

-Tips for Saving Some Bucks While Traveling
+Tips for Saving a Few Bucks While Traveling

 • Minimize the chances of losing cash by only carrying the needed amount.

-• Always check the exchange rate before exchanging
+• Always check the exchange rate before exchanging your money.

 • Contact your bank if you notice some unwanted fees which could drain your budget.